Hugo (video game): Computer games

-Two Amiga games, Hugo (originally titled Hugo - På Nye Eventyr: Del 1) and its sequel, Hugo 2 (originally Hugo - På Nye Eventyr: Del 2) were released in 1991 and 1992, ported to the PC in 1992–1993.
-They were re-released as a 1994 compilation, Hugo (Hugo På Nye Eventyr), and ported to the PC as Hugo (Hugo: Äventyret Går Vidare) in 1995–1996.
+Two Amiga games, Hugo (originally titled Hugo - På Nye Eventyr: Del 1) and its sequel, Hugo 2 (originally Hugo - På Nye Eventyr: Del 2) were originally released in 1991 and 1992, and then ported to MS-DOS in 1992–1993.
+They were re-released as a 1994 compilation, Hugo (Hugo På Nye Eventyr), ported to the PC as Hugo 3 (international title) in 1995.
 Both games were similar to the children's television show of the same title where the contestant would try to completes arcade sequences to collect points and avoid obstacles using a phone, and the ending minigames are identical to the ones seen on TV.

-Later PC releases included Hugo 3 to Hugo 6, Hugo: Wild River (1998), and their updated compilations Hugo Gold (1998), Hugo Platin (1999) and Hugo XL (1999).
+Later Windows releases have included Hugo 4 (1996, originally Hugo: Äventyret Går Vidare), Hugo 5 (1997), and Hugo 6: Wild River (1998), as well as their updated compilations Hugo Gold (1998), Hugo Platin (1999) and Hugo XL (1999).
 Furthermore, several of the releases were partially incorporated into 2000's Hugo - Die Geburtstagsparty and Hugo Safari (both of which were also based on newer Hugo works) and the Hugo Classic Collection (compiling the first titles).
 The latter consisted of seven or eight releases (depending on country), including Hugo Classic 1-4 based on the original series (in addition to Hugo Classic 5-6 based on the Hugo: Jungle Island series).

 Console games

 The two PlayStation games, which reused the titles Hugo (1998) and Hugo 2 (1999), are partial remakes of the computer games.
-They feature the same scenarious but with improved graphics and sound (including musical tracks for each stage), plus a rendered opening animation in the second game.
-An early concept was more ambitious, promising "a new storyline for Hugo and special new scenarios using both 2D and 3D technology."
+They feature the same scenarios but with improved graphics and sound (including musical tracks for each stage), plus a rendered opening animation in the second game.
+An early concept was more ambitious, promising "a new storyline for Hugo and special new scenarios using both 2D and 3D technology".

 Hugo was also ported by Laguna and Infogrames to the Game Boy as Hugo 2 in 1997.
 This version features simplified graphics and gameplay and was later ported to the Game Boy Color by Bit Managers and Infogrames in 1999 under the title Hugo 2½.